nareshbhusal/multi-docker/README.md

 Fix that and docker-compose should run.

 Update:
-The problem is with redis setup.
+The problem is with the redis setup.

 client, server, and redis services are working fine, the routing thus with docker-compose is working.